Alys ferch Owain Glyndŵr: Modern descendants

 Their descendants continue to live to this day in Kentchurch on the modern-day England/Wales border almost exactly halfway between Abergavenny and Hereford near the River Monnow.

 In 1999, it was claimed that they knew the precise whereabouts of Glyndŵr's secret grave.

-In 2006, the Owain Glyndwr Society's president Adrien Jones said: "Four years ago we visited a direct descendant of Glyndwr, a John Skidmore, at Kentchurch Court, near Abergavenny.
+In 2006, the Owain Glyndwr Society's president Adrien Jones said: "Four years ago we visited a direct descendant of Glyndwr, a John Lucas-Scudamore, at Kentchurch Court, near Abergavenny.
 He took us to Mornington Straddle, in Herefordshire, where one of Glyndwr's daughters, Alice, lived.
-Mr Skidmore told us that he (Glyndŵr) spent his last days there and eventually died there....
+Mr Lucas-Scudamore told us that he (Glyndŵr) spent his last days there and eventually died there....
 It was a family secret for six hundred years and even Mr. Skidmore's mother, who died shortly before we visited, refused to reveal the secret.
 There's even a mound where he is believed to be buried at Mornington Straddle."